iotool/laser-engraver/neje-master-2/fan-holder/readme.md

 The fan is controlled with a modified PWM of 16 kHz.
 With normal PWM of 500 Hz, whistling sounds are produced by the fan.

 The clock of the microcontroller is reduced to 500 kHz to save energy.
 The quiescent current is 9 mA.
 At medium speed the consumption is approx. 90 mA with fan switched on.

+You can upload the firmware sketch with Arduino IDE to Digispark board.